jonipsaro/academic-kickstart/content/post/krios/index.md

 <ol>
 	<li>Ensure that there is not currently a cassette in the microscope.</li>
 	<li>Open the front access panel to the Titan Krios.</li>
-	<li>Install the canister, curve side first, in the loading position.
+	<li>Install the NanoCab canister, curve side first, in the loading position.
 The green light should activate.</li>
 	<li>Press the green button.</li>
 	<li>Wait for the cassette to be loaded.
-When the protocol completes, the cassette should be visible through the viewing window and the green button should turn off.</li>
+When the protocol completes, the cassette should be visible through the viewing window and the white button should turn off.</li>
-	<li>Remove the canister, discard the remaining nitrogen, and place the canister in the drying oven.</li>
+	<li>Remove the NanoCab canister, discard the remaining nitrogen, and place the canister in the drying oven.</li>
 </ol>

 ### Clean up